Skip to content

 Overview

 The key distinction from fully synthetic tools: Consumr.ai twins are not random responses.
-Each twin is compiled from three real-signal reports drawn from Meta audience data and social data, making it a credible representative of a defined cohort rather than a statistical hallucination.
+Each twin is compiled from real-signal reports drawn from Meta audience data and other social/search sources, making it a credible representative of a defined cohort rather than a statistical hallucination.

 📎 Evidence